Choose from the following Integrated File and Pay (IFP) Frequently Asked Questions.

 Note: This information is in regard to paying a balance due by Credit/Debit card through Drake Tax program BEFORE a tax return is filed.
 For information on making a payment by Credit/Debit card AFTER the tax return is filed, see the 1040paytax.com article in Related Links below.

 Integrated File and Pay (IFP) is a fast and secure way to pay a tax due amount on a 1040 Individual return or 4868 Extension by credit or debit card when the return or extension is e-filed.
 The payment is authorized before the return is e-filed and is processed after the return is accepted.
 The payment process is easily initiated from within data entry on the tax return’s IFP screen (Miscellaneous tab).

-For tax year 2017, IFP payments are not available for prior years or for amended 1040 returns.
+IFP payments are not available for prior years or for amended 1040 returns.
 Payments for returns on extension can be made via credit card on www.1040paytax.com.

 Q: How many days do I have to transmit the return after a successful authorization of funds?

 A: The processor can reverse the authorization in as few as 7 days if there is no activity, but will likely leave it open for 21 days.
 If the return is not accepted or rejected within 21 days, the authorization is, in effect, cancelled, and reauthorization would be required.
 The return must be e-filed and accepted within 21 days of card authorization in order to complete the payment transaction.
 To ensure smooth processing, e-file the return within 7 days of card authorization.